UK singles chart: Broadcasts

 In 1990, Brookes was replaced as presenter by Mark Goodier, but returned 18 months later.
 Goodier took over from Brookes once more in 1995 and continued presenting the show until 2002.
 In February 2003 Wes Butters hosted the chart show; two years later his contract was not renewed, and he was replaced by JK and Joel.
 The duo were made redundant by Radio 1 in September 2007; Fearne Cotton and Reggie Yates replaced them at the helm of the chart show.
 Cotton left in September 2009, and until 2012 the chart show was hosted by Yates.
 Yates left Radio 1 at the end of 2012, because he wanted to spend more time with his family, as well as focusing more on television.
 Jameela Jamil took over from him in January 2013, becoming the first woman to host, alone, the BBC Chart show before being replaced by Clara Amfo.
-On 10 July 2015, Greg James took over from Amfo, when the new chart announcement was moved to Friday afternoons, with Scott Mills being the regular presenter of the chart as of 2022 (with Mills taking over from James on 15 June 2018).
+On 10 July 2015, Greg James took over from Amfo, when the new chart announcement was moved to Friday afternoons.
+Scott Mills was the regular presenter, taking over from James, from 15 June 2018.
+Currently, the host is Jack Saunders following Mills' move to rival BBC station Radio 2.

-Midweek chart updates
+Midweek updates

 From March 2010 Greg James hosted a half-hour show at 3:30 pm on Wednesdays, announcing a chart update based on midweek sales figures previously only available to the industry.
 The managing director of the Official Charts Company, Martin Talbot, said in a statement that it would provide "insight into how the race for number one is shaping up".
 Scott Mills became the host of the Chart Update from April 2012, due to schedule changes which saw Mills host what was Greg's early afternoon show.
 When the chart moved to Fridays in July 2015, the chart update moved to 5:30 pm on Mondays.
 The show was then once again hosted by Greg James and the top ten songs are quickly overviewed with the top three being played in full before Newsbeat at 5:45pm.
 It was presented by Nick Grimshaw due to his swap of times with Greg James.
 In 2019 it was moved to a new time of Sunday evenings between 6 pm and 7 pm presented by Cel Spellman and Katie Thistleton replacing the Radio 1 Most Played Chart.
 The top twenty is overviewed with around fifteen songs being played in full, including the top ten.

+Rules

-Official Trending Chart
+Trending

 Since February 2016, the Official Charts Company have published the Official Trending Chart.
 Published every Tuesday morning (a day after the full midweek chart comes out at 5:45pm) the chart is based on the first three sales days of each week, highlights new and future hits (those tracks not officially in the Top 10), and works in conjunction with a playlist found on Spotify, Deezer and via Apple Music.